 Delaware is unusual in the extent to which county governments are important in administering the property tax, with little interference by state government.
 For example, the following differ among the three counties: tax payment dates, deadlines for appealing an assessment, treatment of tax-exempt property, abatements and incentives, and property taxation of agricultural property.
-At the same time, Delaware has no provision for central assessment of property and there is no state commission for equalizing assessments within or among the counties (Wolters Kluwer 2017).
+At the same time, Delaware has no provision for central assessment of property and there is no state commission for equalizing assessments within or among the counties (Significant Features of the Property Tax).

+Figure DE-1

-Figure DE-1 Sources of Local General Revenue, Delaware and the U.S., 2017
+Sources of Local General Revenue, Delaware and the U.S., 2018